sonata-project/SonataAdminBundle/Resources/doc/getting_started/creating_an_admin.rst

 will look like.

-An Admin class decides which fields to show on a listing, which fields are used to search and how the create form will look like.
+An Admin class decides which fields to show on a listing, which fields are used to find entries and how the create form will look like.
 Each model will have its own Admin class.

 Knowing this, let's create an Admin class for the ``Category`` entity.
 The easiest way to do this is by extending ``Sonata\AdminBundle\Admin\Admin``.